mattbriggs/markdown-yaml/docs/how-to-add-a-new-unit.md

-# How to add a new component
+# How to add a new unit

 Here's a clear, structured approach to adding a **new unit type** to your system, aligned with your current architecture:

 ## ✅ **Step-by-Step Guide to Adding New Units**

 A "unit" in your system is a meaningful grouping of components (paragraphs, lists, tables, etc.).
 Each unit has a type (`conceptUnit`, `taskUnit`, etc.) defined by the components it must contain.

 ### 📌 **1.
 Update `unitMapping.json`**